 - Recognized contributions to the Canadian immigrant serving sector (including volunteer experience and community efforts)

 The Salim M. Sindhu Memorial Scholarship is currently closed to applications.
 Please check back in early 2019!

 ☐Completed Salim M. Sindhu Memorial Scholarship Application Form

 ☐Essay entry in an appropriate format (Print hard copy by mail or PDF format file by e-mail)

 ☐Enrolment confirmation for the 2019-2020 post-secondary term

 Entries must be postmarked/e-mailed by [TO BE ANNOUNCED], and should be mailed or e-mailed to:

 Salim M. Sindhu Memorial Scholarship

 The applications will be reviewed by the Salim M. Sindhu Memorial Scholarship selection committee and assessed based on the criteria outlined above.
-The winning entry will be announced at One World Many Stories, the Society’s 30thAnniversary Gala, on October 30, 2018.
-For more information about the Gala, please visit immigrant-education.ca/gala.
-All applicants will be notified of the results by this time.
+All applicants will be notified of the results by [TO BE ANNOUNCED].

 If you have any queries, feel free to contact firstname.lastname@example.org.